 As teachers it is our responsibility that we come prepared with the knowledge to present the information to students accurately and with enthusiasm.

 Students are much more perceptive than teachers would like to believe, and so they can see right through a teacher that is unprepared or uncaring.
-Teachers need to rely on their intuition in recognizing student’s emotions in relation to answering questions.

-They should help students see the overall benefit when learning topics in Math.
-These are that it helps us to become better problem solversin life, while providing us with an opportunityto gain academic knowledge, and who wouldn’t see the benefit to both!
+These benefits are that it helps us to become better problem solvers in life, while providing us with an opportunity to gain academic knowledge, and who wouldn’t see the benefit to both!

 How Should Students Respond to "Is Math Really That Hard?"

-Students should come to expect that teachers are presenting them with knowledge.
-They should understand that even though what they may be learning in Math may have no real bearing on their future careers, it is still an opportunity not to be wasted when it comes to learning.
+They should understand that even though what they may be learning in math may have no real bearing on their future careers, it is still an opportunity not to be wasted when it comes to learning.

 It will be a means to make them a better problem solver in the future, which will undoubtably have a huge bearing on their future life!